What are the Stages of Alzheimer’s Disease?

 - TV/DVD/Digital download exercise programs

-Nutrition- People with Alzheimer’s often have difficulty eating and drinking due to memory loss, cognitive impairment, and decline in physical ability.
+Nutrition- People with Alzheimer’s often have difficulty eating and drinking due to memory loss, cognitive impairment, and a decline in physical ability.
 To avoid dehydration and malnutrition, try offering:

 - High-calorie shakes and smoothies